 450 species of fish live in the Adriatic Sea, including 120 species threatened by excessive commercial fishing, a problem exacerbated by pollution and global warming.

-Do you have any interesting or fun facts about the Adriatic Sea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Adriatic Sea?
+Share them in the comments below!